bru/fake_api/README.md

 So that's it, no code commit for today.
 Only a handful of words, and a little more inner clarity, hopefully.

+## 3.12

+### Fake Resources

+Another step ahead.
+A little more foundation laid down.
+We're going to use the Faker gem to mock most of the content of the data served by our fake API, the API will respond in json format, and we set up the app to handle CORS requests.

+Finally, we created a module, called FakeResource, that we'll use for common methods for our fake resources.

+Enough for today, ttyl.